gvwilson/sensibleadventures/nardica/outline.md

     *   Wales speculates (half-joking) that the universe is trying to stop him from getting to his destination
     *   Outburst from Mackles: everybody thinks he's a con man, but they can't take the chance he might not be
     *   Make it clear Mackles suspects the Governor's impending treason and knows why he's been sent out of town
-    *   Madi goes shopping with Aunt Naggie - conversation full of allusions with a shopkeeper
+    *   Iffy goes shopping with Aunt Naggie - conversation full of allusions with a shopkeeper
     *   Woken that "night" by shouting in the street
     *   Coup in Rothera: Governor has declared independence, recognized by the Dutch
     *   Soldiers loyal to the Governor tried to arrest Mackles and Johel